Vegetarianism and Antivivisection

 Bayreuther Blätter, as translated by Wm.
 Ashton Ellis.

-ere Wagner is alluding to Schopenhauer's teaching that the best aspects of Christianity were those which it shared
+ere Wagner is alluding to Schopenhauer's teaching that the best aspects of Christianity were those which it

-rather than conscious beings, was abhorrent.
+animals were things rather than conscious beings, was abhorrent.

 The world is not a piece of machinery and animals are not articles manufactured for our use.
 Such